We are deeply sorry for your loss - the staff at Hennessey Funeral Home & Crematory

 A funeral Mass to celebrate Joe’s life will be held on April 2, 2022 at 11:00 AM at St. Aloysius Church, also available on the church’s website Livestream.
 The celebration of Joe’s life and his 75th birthday will follow in Cataldo Hall.
 In lieu of flowers, please consider a donation to Joya Child & Family Development at joya.org or to St. Aloysius Grade School at stalsschool.org.

-To plant a tree in memory of Joseph O Schoentrup, please click here.
+To plant a beautiful memorial tree in memory of Joseph O Schoentrup, please visit our Tree Store.